objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 For this purpose, the `eo-maven-plugin` plugin was created, which contains the necessary goals for working with EO code.
 As mentioned earlier, the build of projects in `Maven` occurs in a specific order of phases.
-In the diagram you can observe the main phases and their goals for the EO last version of the compiler:
+In the diagram you can observe the main phases and their goals for the EO:

 <p align="center">
   <img src="/images/EO.svg">